A new way to cast a vote for energized communities and residents

 -

-Yes.
 A pilot program is being developed by MASS Civic Innovation Labs in partnership with small and mid-sized municipalities across Canada, with support from the Metcalf Foundation.
-Early interest is growing, especially in communities under 75,000 in population.

 -